reactivepixel/Depreciated-WDD-Hubot/README.md

 # WDD-Hubot

 This is a version of GitHub's Campfire bot, hubot.
-He's pretty cool under the control of Full Sail University's Staff and Students (until he's fully self-aware).
+He's pretty and cool under the control of Full Sail University's Staff and Students (until he's fully self-aware).

 This version is designed to be deployed on [Heroku][heroku].